 Equipping yourself with a medical alert system offers great protection against falls or other mishaps.
 It’s up to you to choose which one works best for you and how you live.

-The Medical Alert’s GPS-enabled On the Go system is a heavyweight in protection but delivered in a lightweight package as a wearable pendant or bracelet.
+The Medical Alert’s GPS-enabled mobile system is a heavyweight in protection but delivered in a lightweight package as a wearable pendant or bracelet.
 Yet with this super-light item, disguised as an accessory, you can be tracked wherever you go and have a comfortable sense of safety trailing you.

 For instance, if you fall in the parking lot of the gym (did someone say Murphy’s law?), emergency services can find you with a simple push of your medical alert button.